josephrclick/synapse/docs/reference/project-charter.md

 #### **1.1.
 Intent**

-**Capture-v3** is a private, "second brain" for professional and personal development.
+**Synapse** is a private, "second brain" for professional and personal development.
 Its purpose is to ingest, connect, and retrieve a diverse range of data—from job descriptions and meeting notes to technical articles and dictated thoughts.
 It transforms this chaotic stream of information into a structured, searchable, and insightful personal knowledge graph.

 #### **1.2.
 Core Philosophy**